 - digital repositories / institutional repositories

-- information policy
+- information policy and digital rights

 - digital libraries

 - information literacy

 - critical thinking